 Acts 1:5, 8; 2:4, 37f ...you will be baptized with the Holy Spirit....
 (8) you will receive power when the Holy Spirit comes on you; and you will be my witnesses in Jerusalem, and in all Judea and Samaria, and to the ends of the earth....
 (2:4) All of them were filled with the Holy Spirit and began to speak in other tongues as the Spirit enabled them....
 (37) When the people heard this, they were cut to the heart and said to Peter and the other apostles, "Brothers, what shall we do?"
 Peter replied, "Repent and be baptized, every one of you, in the name of Jesus Christ for the forgiveness of your sins.
 And you will receive the gift of the Holy Spirit.

 •• (1) To be witnesses with power.
 Think of what happened in Acts 2.
 The disciples were baptized/filled with the Spirit (1:5 with 2:4).
-Newly under the influence of this Holy Spirit anointing and power, Peter stood and preached a message which brought many under conviction of sin (2:37).
+Newly under the influence of this Holy Spirit anointing and power, the now-Spirit-filled apostle Peter stood and preached a message which brought many under conviction of sin (2:37).
 A multitude believed and repented, and 3,000 souls were saved and water baptized the same day (2:41).

 •• (2) They spoke in other tongues.
 This brings edification to the one speaking.